- Contact information

 - What are the costs of applying to the program?
 How can the proposed incentives offset the costs of participation?
 Are there other benefits that may offset the costs besides the proposed incentives?

-There are no direct costs of applying to Green Tier.
-While there are some costs associated with participation in the program, these are costs that are internal to the applicant; the DNR collects no fees from applicants.
-Environmental management systems are a part of participation in Green Tier, but there are often many other reasons for their implementation.
-However, while the costs of implementing an EMS may not be direct transaction costs of joining Green Tier, they should still be considered.
-Other costs include time and resources spent on the initial application, negotiation, and ongoing audits.
-Successful participants will often offset these costs with the increased efficiency that comes from both the direct incentives proposed by the program and the increased organization and effective investment that occur as the result of participation.
+There are no fees for applying to or participating in Green Tier, however there will be indirect costs that are associated with the development and implementation of an Environmental Management System.
+These costs would be borne by any company choosing to implement an EMS.
+Environmental management systems are integral requirement component of participation in Green Tier, and there is cost in designing, implementing and auditing an EMS.
+Other costs include time and resources spent on the initial application and ongoing audits.
+Successful participants will often offset these costs with the increased efficiency that comes from both the direct incentives proposed by the program and the increased organization and effective investment that can occur as the result of participation.

 - How informed is the public about Green Tier?
 How much of an impact will participation have on public perceptions?

 Green Tier is still gaining significant public recognition.
 Those who visit the department's website have access to information about the program and each applicant submits a list of stakeholders who might be interested in knowing more about Green Tier.
 These stakeholders are contacted directly by the DNR.
-In addition, an annual notice of participation is sent to newspapers in the area in which each participant is located.
 As more entities participate in Green Tier, more of these notices will be sent to newspapers around the state, so the potential for positive public perception increases as more participants enter the program.
 These news releases along with the program logo will stimulate public interest and discussion and create business value for Green Tier participants.